 If underlying soil is compacted, then roto-till the area, loosening the soil 1-2 inches deep.
 Unless grading is necessary, this shallow till is sufficient and helps keep dormant weed seeds from the surface where they might sprout.

 If the soil has a high clay content, till in Profile soil modifier at the rate of 1 bag per 100-200 square feet.
+Available at our Portland store.

 Optional: Spread a weed-free topsoil or compost blend 1 inch thick over the area to help improve the fertility of the soil.